kurrent-io/EduSvcs-Using-EventStoreDB-in-CDC-pipelines/docker_scripts/README.md

 Same for after the topic is created.
 ```

-Later in this example, a topic will be created that can be viewed in Zookeeper by using:
+Later in this demonstration, a topic will be created that can be viewed in Zookeeper by using:
 ```ls /brokers/topics```

 --------------